NotARoomba/SimpleFlightController/GUIDE.md

 ![LCSC Search](assets/lcsc_done.png)

-Now run the script again and once its done, go back to KiCad, add in all of the components (you may have to reopen the choose parts screen for the lcsc library to update).
+Now run the script again.
+Once it's done, go back to KiCad and add in all of the components (you may have to reopen the choose parts screen for the LCSC library to update).

 ![LCSC Search](assets/kicad_start.png)

 ## USB-C and Power

-Now let's start wiring up the power components and USB-C. It's always good practice to start wiring the components that would be used "first", in this case it would be USB-C as it is going to receive voltage, then the battery connector as that voltage from USB-C is going to be directly charging the battery, and if there is no USB-C then the battery will provide voltage, then the 2 regulators.
-Again, you can wire each component up in whatever order, I just do it like this to be a bit more organized.
+Now let's start wiring up the power components and USB-C. It's always good practice to start wiring the components that would be used first.
+In this case, it would be USB-C as it is going to receive voltage, then the battery connector as that voltage from USB-C is going to directly charge the battery.
+If there is no USB-C, then the battery will provide voltage, and then the 2 regulators.
+Again, you can wire each component up in whatever order.
+I just do it like this to be a bit more organized.

 ![LCSC Search](assets/usbc.png)

-This is the USB-C connector, as you can see it has a lot of pins but don't worry if you don't know what all of those mean as here's a quick explanation
+This is the USB-C connector.
+As you can see, it has a lot of pins, but don't worry if you don't know what all of those mean.
+Here's a quick explanation:

-- Shell: This is the outer case of the USB-C port, it's usually connected to ground
+- **Shell**: This is the outer case of the USB-C port.
+It's usually connected to ground.
-- GND: Ground lol
+- **GND**: Ground.
-- VBUS: This is the pin that supplies voltage from the device that connects to it.
-Usually it provides 5V at 3A depending on the cable
+- **VBUS**: This is the pin that supplies voltage from the device that connects to it.
+Usually it provides 5V at 3A, depending on the cable.
-- SBU1/2: These are low-speed lines that can be used as alternate pins for different accessories, such as AUX+ and AUX- when connected to a displayport, but we don't need to use them
+- **SBU1/2**: These are low-speed lines that can be used as alternate pins for different accessories, such as AUX+ and AUX- when connected to a DisplayPort.
+We don't need to use them.
-- CC1/2: These are Configuration Channel pins, basically they detect if the connector is flipped, and can also be used to negotiate more power out of VBUS (USB-PD).
-We are going to connect them to 5.1K resistors to ground as this tells the other device that we want 5V
+- **CC1/2**: These are Configuration Channel pins.
+Basically, they detect if the connector is flipped and can also be used to negotiate more power out of VBUS (USB-PD).
+We are going to connect them to 5.1K resistors to ground as this tells the other device that we want 5V.
-- DN/DP: These are the USB lines that we will be connecting to the STM32, they are used to transfer data between devices
+- **DN/DP**: These are the USB lines that we will be connecting to the STM32.
+They are used to transfer data between devices.

-Now with that information in mind, when you finish wiring up the USB-C connector it should look like this:
+Now with that information in mind, when you finish wiring up the USB-C connector, it should look like this:

 ![LCSC Search](assets/usbc_done.png)

 I used net labels to organize it better so that we don't have a spaghetti of cables all over the schematic.

-### Battery charger (BQ25883)
+### Battery Charger (BQ25883)

-Now let's wire up the battery charger as that is the next step in our power route.
-There are many chips in the world and knowing the pins on each of them is virtually impossible, so each manufacturer has what's called a `datasheet` for each component.
-It's basically a document that details everything about that chip, its pinout, and even how to implement it.
+Now let's wire up the battery charger.
+This is the next step in our power route.
+There are many chips in the world, and knowing the pins on each of them is virtually impossible.
+So, each manufacturer has what's called a `datasheet` for each component.
+It's basically a document that details everything about that chip—its pinout and how to implement it.

-To access the datasheet for any component in KiCad, simply click on the component and press D, but if there isn't one, just search on Google "`[part] datasheet`" and it's usually a PDF.
+To access the datasheet for any component in KiCad, simply click on the component and press D. If there isn't one, just search on Google "`[part] datasheet`" and it's usually a PDF.

-Opening the datasheet for the battery charger we are greeted with this:
+Opening the datasheet for the battery charger, we are greeted with this:

 ![LCSC Search](assets/datasheet_bat.png)

-This may look intimidating as there are 86 pages of letters, numbers, formulas, and graphs, but there is one section that is valuable to us called `Application and Implementation`.
+This may look intimidating as there are 86 pages of letters, numbers, formulas, and graphs.
+However, there is one section that is valuable to us called `Application and Implementation`.
 This section basically gives us a reference schematic on how to use said chip.
-We can use the sidebar or table of contents to locate that section, and you should see this:
+We can use the sidebar or table of contents to locate that section.
+You should see this:

 ![LCSC Search](assets/datasheet_sch.png)